Carbide Create User Guide

 Set the Z-zero location by selecting ‘Top’ or ‘Bottom’ from the dropdown menu found in the Stock Thickness pane.
-Unless you have a specific reason, or know what you’re doing, always set z-zero to the top of the material.
+Unless you have a specific reason, or know what you’re doing, always set Z-zero to the top of the material.

-Set the starting point of your job by selecting from teh dropdown menu in the toolpath zero section.
+Set the starting point of your job by selecting from the dropdown menu in the toolpath zero section.
 Note the zero point of your job will be represented by the red/white circle shown here in the bottom left corner.

 Set the machine and material by using the dropdown boxes.
 Selecting the appropriate material will allow Carbide Create to produce accurate speeds and feeds.
 Selecting the correct machine will define how large of a piece you can design, along with setting the automatic feeds and speeds correctly.

 The retract height text box defines how high above the material the machine will retract in between toolpaths.
-If you have clamps or a special case where more (or less) retract is required, enter that value here.
+If you have clamps or a special case where more (or less) retraction is required, enter that value here.